 Even if you have a distribution agreement, it’s impossible to know if your film will be profitable, let alone breakeven.
-And if you’re working without distribution in place, it’s understandable why many investors do not regard filmmaking to be a worthwhile venture.
-If you’re going to make your movie, you need to fill the gaps and make your project more valuable and less risky.
+And if you’re working without distribution in place, many investors will not regard your film to be a worthwhile venture.
+If you’re going to make your movie, you need to fill the gaps so you can make your project more valuable and less risky.

 Get Money For Movies